Black rat: Distribution and habitat

 The black rat originated in India and Southeast Asia, and spread to the Near East and Egypt, and then throughout the Roman Empire, reaching Great Britain as early as the 1st century AD.
 Europeans subsequently spread it throughout the world.
 The black rat is again largely confined to warmer areas, having been supplanted by the brown rat (Rattus norvegicus) in cooler regions and urban areas.
-In addition to the brown rat being larger and more aggressive, the change from wooden structures and thatched roofs to bricked and tiled buildings favored the burrowing brown rats over the arboreal black rats.
+In addition to the brown rat being larger and more aggressive, the change from wooden structures and thatched roofs to bricked and tiled buildings favoured the burrowing brown rats over the arboreal black rats.
 In addition, brown rats eat a wider variety of foods, and are more resistant to weather extremes.

 Black rat populations can increase exponentially under certain circumstances, perhaps having to do with the timing of the fruiting of the bamboo plant, and cause devastation to the plantings of subsistence farmers; this phenomenon is known as mautam in parts of India.

 Black rats are thought to have arrived in Australia with the First Fleet, and subsequently spread to many coastal regions in the country.

 Black rats adapt to a wide range of habitats.
 In urban areas they are found around warehouses, residential buildings, and other human settlements.
 They are also found in agricultural areas, such as in barns and crop fields.
 In urban areas, they prefer to live in dry upper levels of buildings, so they are commonly found in wall cavities and false ceilings.
 In the wild, black rats live in cliffs, rocks, the ground, and trees.
 They are great climbers and prefer to live in palms and trees, such as pine trees.
-Their nests are typically spherical and made of shredded material, including sticks, leaves, other vegetation, and cloth.
+Their nests are typically spherical and made of shredded material, including sticks, leaves, other vegetation and cloth.
 In the absence of palms or trees, they can burrow into the ground.
 Black rats are also found around fences, ponds, riverbanks, streams, and reservoirs.